 - Sell–This can be difficult to do, but it’s worth a shot.
 Try to sell the timeshare yourself by listing it on sites like Craigslist or eBay.
 You can also list it through the developer or through a timeshare resale broker.

-- Transfer–You may be able to transfer your timeshare to a third party, but here’s the catch: the third party won’t pay for you it; they’ll simply take ownership and start paying the maintenance fees.
+- Transfer–You may be able to transfer your timeshare to a third party, but here’s the catch: the third party won’t pay you for it; they’ll simply take ownership and start paying the maintenance fees.

 - Donate–There are a number of organizations and charities that will accept timeshares if they are paid in full and up to date with annual fees.
 Charities can use the timeshare weeks to generate revenue, and you may even get a tax deduction.